X16Community/x16-docs/X16 Reference - Appendix F - 65C816 Processor.md

 ## Compatibility with the 65C02

-The 65C916 CPU is generally compatible with the 65C02 instruction set, with the exception  of the `BBRx`, `BBSx`, `RMBx`, and `SMBx` instructions.
-We recommend programmers avoid these instructions when writing X16 softwware, using the more conventional Boolean logic instructions, instead.
+The 65C816 CPU is generally compatible with the 65C02 instruction set, with the exception of the `BBRx`, `BBSx`, `RMBx`, and `SMBx` instructions.
+We recommend programmers avoid these instructions when writing X16 software, using the more conventional Boolean logic instructions, instead.

 ## Registers